ArdaGnsrn/Skywars/README.md

 # Skywars
 It's a discontinued Skywars plugin for Spigot.
 It's made for UnioCraft.
 Uploaded for archive purposes.

+# Note
+Edited it for personal usage, don't take it too seriously.

 ## Features
 - Fully functional Skywars experience.
 - Multiple games in one server.